Oak Glen Preserve: Geography

-The preserve consists of several discrete parcels.
-The main parcel lies in a glen around 5024 ft, with its lowest point at about 4430 ft.
-Additional parcels extend onto nearby summits, including Wilshire Peak (8683 ft) and Pisgah Peak (5496 ft).
-In 2018, The Wildlands Conservancy separated the 1,280-acre Galena Peak tract, including its 9324 ft summit, into the distinct Galena Peak Wilderness Reserve.

-The preserve is located in a glen at 5024 ft, beneath Wilshire Peak (8700 ft).
-It also includes land on surrounding summits, such as Wilshire Peak, Cedar Mountain, and Oak Glen Peak, which provide scenic backdrops for the preserve.
+The preserve is located in a glen at 5024 ft in the San Bernardino Mountains of the Transverse Ranges, beneath Wilshire Peak (8700 ft) and adjacent to Pisgah Peak (5496 ft).
+Although the core preserve around the botanic garden is relatively level, additional preserve parcels extend onto nearby mountain slopes and summits, including portions of Wilshire Peak, Cedar Mountain, and Oak Glen Peak along the ridge rising above the preserve.

-The preserve lies within the San Bernardino Mountains, part of the Transverse Ranges, which harbor exceptional biodiversity.
-Roughly 1,600 species of plants and trees occur in these mountains, about one-quarter of all botanical species found in California.
+In 2018, the 1,280-acre Galena Peak tract, including its 9324 ft summit, was separated into the distinct Galena Peak Wilderness Reserve.

 Flora and fauna

-The preserve contains the Champion Oak, a canyon live oak recognized as the largest of its species and the largest oak in North America.
-It was measured at 473 inches (39 ft) in circumference, 124 feet in height, and a crown spread of 98 feet, earning 622 points in the American Forests Champion Tree register.
-The tree is estimated to be 800–1,000 years old and has been described as a “national treasure.”
+Oak Glen Preserve contains oak woodland, conifer forest, and chaparral vegetation communities.

+The preserve contains the Champion Oak, an 800–1,000-year-old canyon live oak measuring 39 ft in circumference and 124 ft tall.
+American Forests recognizes it as the national champion of its species.

 History

 Apple orchards have been part of Oak Glen since the 1860s.
-The community developed as a center of Southern California apple growing, its cool mountain setting contrasting with the surrounding desert.
+The community developed into a center of Southern California apple growing, its cool mountain setting contrasting with the surrounding desert.

 By the late 20th century, Oak Glen’s growers faced economic pressures as global apple prices fell and visitor habits changed.
-Local families increasingly turned to agritourism, offering pick-your-own orchards, cider pressing, and historical reenactments to attract visitors.
-Los Rios Rancho was at risk of subdivision in the mid-1990s, but in 1996 The Wildlands Conservancy acquired about 3,000 acres, including the ranch and separate parcels on nearby ridgelines reaching elevations of 9,300 feet, securing both the working orchard and surrounding open space.
-The organization maintained Los Rios as an operating orchard and promoted organic methods while preserving the broader landscape.
+Local growers increasingly turned to agritourism, offering pick-your-own orchards, cider pressing, and historical reenactments to attract visitors.
+Los Rios Rancho was at risk of subdivision in the mid-1990s, but in 1996 The Wildlands Conservancy acquired about 3,000 acres, including the ranch and additional nearby parcels reaching elevations of 9,300 feet, securing both the working orchard and surrounding open space.

 Since 2004, most of the orchard has been leased to Riley Family Enterprises, which manages apple growing and associated visitor activities.